-Free early learning for 2 year olds
+Apply for funded early learning - 2 year olds

 Nursery places are not renewed automatically and you need to enrol your child each year.

-Depending on what happens first, your child becomes eligible for free nursery place from after their second birthday or when you, their parent or carer meet the conditions.
+Depending on what happens first, your child becomes eligible for free nursery place from after their second birthday or when you, their parent, or carer meet the conditions.

-Your 2 year old is eligible if you receive one of the qualifying benefits and allowances:
+Your 2-year-old is eligible if you receive one of the qualifying benefits and allowances:

-- Income Support
+- Income Support (IS)

 - Incapacity or Severe Disablement Allowance